mapsplugin/cordova-plugin-googlemaps-doc/v2.0.0/class/Map/MAP_LOADED/README.md

+:warning: **This document is aim for older versions (from 2.0.0 to 2.2.9).
+Document for new version is https://github.com/mapsplugin/cordova-plugin-googlemaps-doc/blob/master/v2.6.0/README.md**

 # MAP_LOADED event

 This event is fired after all tiles required to render the map have been fetched, and all labeling is complete.